lucrnz/site/content/blog/20221024-secure-network-tailscale.md

 title = "Tip: Secure your internet for free with Tailscale" description = "Use tailscale to route your internet through a secure tunnel to an exit node that you control" date = 2022-10-24

+[extra]
+long_description = "Article teaching how to use Tailscale to route your internet through a secure tunnel you own to secure your connection."
 +++

 > Disclaimer: I am not sponsored, I only want to share my experience with this tool/service for this use case.